localstack/docs/content/en/user-guide/tools/dns-server/index.md

 This can be used for hybrid setups, where certain API calls (e.g., ECR, Lambda) target AWS, whereas other services will target LocalStack.
 The regex pattern follows Python flavored-regex and can be tested at [regex101.com](https://regex101.com/r/OzIsQa/1).

-[The regex101 link is maintained by Joel Scheuner (requires linking to GitHub or Google account).
 It redirects to the main page if the saved example would not work.]: #

 {{< callout "warning" >}}
 Use this configuration with caution because we generally do not recommend connecting to real AWS from within LocalStack.
 {{< /callout >}}

 ### DNS Server bind address